 Tarrant County, TX Foreclosures (2026)

-Tarrant County currently has 42 active foreclosure properties across 28 cities going into auction on 07/07/2026.
-The highest concentration of listings is in Fort Worth, Arlington, and Crowley.
-All properties are sourced from county courthouse public records and updated weekly ahead of the first Tuesday auction.
+Tarrant County currently has 264 active foreclosure properties going into auction on 09/01/2026.
+All properties are sourced from county courthouse public records and updated daily ahead of the first Tuesday auction.
 Tarrant County foreclosure auctions are held at The sales take place on the west side steps of the Tarrant County Courthouse.

 Auction Location: The sales take place on the west side steps of the Tarrant County Courthouse